 Now, there are many clone reflashing tools available in the market that costs a fraction of the original tool.
 However, they are risky and you might end up frying your ECU if you are unlucky.
 These clone tools often don’t offer full functionality, and there is no official support either if something goes wrong.

 If you are really serious about learning ECU tuning and creating your own custom ECU files, it will take a lot of effort and time.
 You will need to invest in some tools and also coaching.
 Nowadays there are many online resources where you can learn more about engine tuning.
 But, yes everything won’t be all rosy, things might break, engines might blow up, and a few ECUs could be fried.
 But that’s the cost of mastering the craft of ECU tuning.
 One online resource that I really recommend is Hpacademy ECU tuning course.
+Checkout this video of a tuned VW Golf R:

 Does remapping harm the engine in long run?